Skipton-on-Swale: Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Sowerby electoral division of North Yorkshire County Council and the Topcliffe ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The nearest settlements are Howe 0.5 mi to the north west, Carlton Miniott 1.7 mi to the north east, Baldersby 1 mi to the south west and Catton 1.1 mi to the south.
 It is located on the east bank of the River Swale and on the A61 road.

 In 1881, the UK Census recorded the population as 145.

 Religion

-There is a church dedicated to St John the Evangelist built in 1848 and is a Grade II Listed building.
+The church, dedicated to St John the Evangelist, was built in 1848 and is a Grade II Listed building.
 The Wesleyans built a chapel in the village in 1810 that had a school attached in 1882, both now disused.